 Instant pudding mix might just be the best kept secret here.
 Pudding mixes are primarily cornstarch and flavoring.
 The cornstarch will lighten the mix and thicken the batter slightly.
 The extra flavor in the mix will do just that, add the best flavor to your cake!

 Vanilla pudding mix is a safe choice, but you can get creative!
 Add one small box of instant pudding mix to the dry cake mix.
+See it in action, check out this gluten-free cake that uses white chocolate pudding mix!

 Tip 7: Add Some Almond Flour